Politics and Law Programs 2024-2025 Edition

 LGLS 386.
 History, Law, and the Holocaust.
 3 Credit Hours.

 This course will explore in depth the Holocaust and its impact on the development of international law after 1945.
 Topics will include anti-Semitism, the rise of Hitler, the Final Solution, minority rights, domestic legal actions against perpetrators, the Nuremberg International Military Tribunal, Allied military courts, and subsequent national and international trials of accused Nazi war criminals.
 The course concludes with an examination of some of the leading post-Nuremberg topics in international human rights law today, including peremptory norms, transitional justice, hate speech prohibitions, and Holocaust denial.
+This is a cross-listed course with HIS 386.

 Prerequisites: 200 level History course and sophomore standing